automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Oxalaia.md

 # Oxalaia
-## Description: This spinosaur was recently discovered in Brazil.
+## This spinosaur was recently discovered in Brazil.